jshint/node-jshint/README.md

 ## Ignoring Files and Directories

-If there is a .jshintignore file in the current working directory, then any directories or files will be skipped over.
+If there is a .jshintignore file in the current working directory, then any directories or files will be skipped over (see root directory for example).

+Note: Pattern matching is similar to a .gitignore file (uses FNM_PATHNAME flag)

 ## Installing dependencies for development